MORGIN.AI

 Some safety behavior lives in the model and some lives in the serving stack around it.

-Where Ablation, Heretic, and Obliteratus mostly act.
+Where Abliteration, Heretic, and Obliteratus mostly act.

-What Came Before Ablation
+What Came Before Abliteration

 Reference profile